-Action Step: Go to the local library or online catalog and pick a topic you’re totally unfamiliar with!
-If you’re a history buff, try selecting a knitting book.
-If you’re into computer programming, try graphic design.
-You can even start less random—if you like to read about Western cooking, why not look into Eastern cuisine?
+Action Step: Go to Wikipedia’s list of movie genres and pick a topic you’re totally unfamiliar with!
+If you’re a history buff, try picking a comic fantasy.
+If you’re into anime, try political fiction.
+You can even start with language—if you like to watch Western movies, why not try looking into Eastern ones?

 If you’re really introverted, the good thing about the internet is it can be anonymous.
 Letting your inner voice be heard online is a great way to build up a little confidence without worrying about real-world consequences.

 How do you eat?
-One study shows that certain types of food that we put into our bodies, like brown rice, vegetables, spices, and even salmon, can positively enhance our thinking and boost our brainpower.
+One study shows that certain types of food that we put into our body like brown rice, vegetables, spices, and even salmon can positively enhance our way of thinking and boost our brain power.

 Action Step: Try some new unique and/or healthy foods!
 Here are some hearty plant-based meals you can try to test this technique out!

-Action Step: Give a genuine compliment to a colleague or relative.
+Action Step: Give a genuine compliment to a family member or relative.

-When attempting something new, you may think that you must give it your all or not try at all, and this isn’t the case at all.
+You may think that when attempting something new you must give it your all or not try at all, and this isn’t the case at all.
 Make the tasks as easy as possible on yourself.

 For example, if you’re learning to drive, you don’t need to jump straight on the freeway.
-Instead, you can take a slower side road and get comfortable building up your tolerance.
+You can take a slower side road instead and get comfortable building up your tolerance.

-Action Step: Take a look at your lists and replace them with the most minor things you can do to move towards your growth zone.
+Action Step: Take a look at your lists and replace them with the smallest things you can do to move towards your growth zone.

 Have you ever heard the phrase, “It takes a village to raise a child”?
 Whether you want to kayak, eat better, exercise, quit something, or start something, there is a community in place to ensure that you are supported.

-This process is ongoing, so surround yourself with people who root for you and motivate you while taking on this new challenge!
+This process is ongoing so surrounding yourself with people who root for you and motivate you while taking on this new challenge is crucial!